China clamps down in hidden hunt for coronavirus origins

 Internal China CDC data obtained by the AP shows that by Jan.
 10 and 11, researchers were sequencing dozens of environmental samples from Wuhan.
 Gary Kobinger, a Canadian microbiologist advising WHO, emailed his colleagues to share his concerns that the virus originated at the market.

 “This corona(virus) is very close to SARS,” he wrote on Jan.
-13. “If we put aside an accident…then I would look at the bats in these markets (sold and ‘wild’).”
+13. “If we put aside an accident … then I would look at the bats in these markets (sold and ‘wild’).”

 By late January, Chinese state media announced that 33 of the environmental samples had tested positive.
 In a report to WHO, officials said 11 specimens were more than 99% similar to the new coronavirus.
 They also told the U.N. health agency that rats and mice were common in the market, and that most of the positive samples were clustered in an area where vendors traded in wildlife.